MilesCranmer/SymbolicRegression.jl/README.md

 The function returns the Hall of Fame (hof) object after it converges or the max number of iterations are done.

+### Select Constraint

-The custom_loss, can be defined with the function ```select_constraint```.
+The `custom_loss`, can be defined with the function ```select_constraint```.
 The select_constraint function allows users to select a specific type of constraint to be applied in the symbolic regression process.
 The function currently supports three constraint types: "symmetry", "divergency1", and "divergencya-b".
 ```
 function select_constraint(typeofconstraint::AbstractString; lambda=100, vars)
 ```